Athens bare boat vacations logbook 3

 Oct 02 – Poros to Epidavros

-We’re unsure whether to stay here at Poros for another day or depart and go a short distance north to Epidavros part way up the east coast of Peloponnese.
+We’re unsure whether to stay here at Poros for another day or depart and go a short distance north to Palaia Epidavros (note that there is also a Nea Epidavros) part way up the east coast of Peloponnese.
 An 8-way discussion ensues and we all agree to go later today.
-Epidavros is only 22 nm away so we need not rush.
+Epidavros is only 22 NM away so we need not rush.

 We depart Poros at 11:00 past a mega yacht anchored nearby with a helicopter on its after deck.
 I guess some people have infinite funds.
 Hope we can sail when we get out of this huge harbour and into the Saronic Gulf.
 At the moment, it’s hot, hazy and humid without enough wind to fill the sails so we go along, motivated by the “iron breeze” for a while.
 We soon hoist sail just to dampen the tendency of the boat to roll in the starboard quartering waves.
 The wind eventually freshens and we get an hour and a half of fine sailing at 6-7 knots on the last leg toward Epidavros.
 We arrive at mid afternoon, drop and set the hook, then back slowly into a tight opening between two other sailboats already at the quay.
 Pat and I walk to a nice swimming beach about a half km from the boat and have a refreshing dip in the sea followed by a fresh water shower at a facility thoughtfully provided by the town.